lizmat/articles/5to6-exceptions.md

 code, you can use the `no warnings` pragma in Perl 5:

     # Perl 5
-    use warnings;     # need to enable warnings explicitely {
+    use warnings;     # need to enable warnings explicitly {
         no warnings;
         my $foo;